Physical vs phantom dark energy after DESI: thawing quintessence in a curved background

 At this stage, our task is half complete, because the intermediate to higher redshift behavior can be well modeled by the o$\Lambda$CDM model, but definitely not the lower redshift results.
 The lower redshift data is what allows $w_0w_a$CDM or similar parametrizations to show a hint of deviations from $\Lambda$CDM and of phantom crossing even in the presence of nonzero cosmic curvature.
 The o$\Lambda$CDM model cannot properly capture the behavior over the entire redshift range either.
 Consequently, our next step is to find a physically consistent model which can capture the behavior for the whole redshift range.

-We consider quintessence dark energy models, which have self-consistent physical properties, including $w\ge -1$ and a speed of sound $c_s=1$ \citep{Caldwell:2005tm,Tsujikawa:2013fta,Caldwell:1997ii}.
-Quintessence models cover a huge range of behavior, but we focus on the thawing class (TQ) which naturally produces $w>-1$ at low redshift, as suggested by the predictions in $w_0w_a$CDM and similar parametrizations (see Fig.~4 \citep{Lodha:2025qbg}).
+We consider quintessence dark energy models, which have self-consistent physical properties, including $w\ge -1$ and a speed of sound $c_s=1$ \citep{Caldwell:1997ii,Caldwell:2005tm,Tsujikawa:2013fta}.
+Quintessence models cover a huge range of behavior, but we focus on the thawing class (TQ) which naturally produces $w>-1$ at low redshift, as suggested by the predictions in $w_0w_a$CDM and similar parametrizations; see Fig.~4 in \cite{Lodha:2025qbg}.
 We also include cosmic curvature (oTQ).
-For generality, we use two parametrisations of $w$ which approximate thawing quintessence models, as shown in \cite{Carvalho:2006fy,Linder:2015zxa,Linder:2007wa,Shlivko:2025fgv,Abreu:2025zng,Akthar:2024tua}:
+For generality, we use two parametrizations of $w$ which approximate thawing quintessence models \citep{Carvalho:2006fy,Linder:2015zxa,Linder:2007wa,Shlivko:2025fgv,Abreu:2025zng,Akthar:2024tua}:

 We identify these 1-parameter $w$ models as oTQ1 and oTQ2.
 The Hubble rate is given by

 where $\Omega_{\rm r0}+\Omega_{\rm m0}+\Omega_{\rm K0}+\Omega_{\rm q0} = 1$.